Dog Separation Anxiety Guide: Symptoms, Training, and Help

 Immune function: Chronic glucocorticoid exposure suppresses immune cell activity, reducing the dog’s ability to mount effective responses to infection or abnormal cell growth.
 Dogs under chronic stress may show increased susceptibility to respiratory infections and slower wound healing.

 Gastrointestinal function: Stress responses alter gut motility and gut microbiome composition.
 Chronically anxious dogs often show IBS-like symptoms — intermittent soft stools, vomiting, changes in appetite — that owners attribute to dietary factors rather than stress physiology.
+Supporting the microbiome with probiotics for dogs during high-stress periods can help stabilize digestive function alongside behavioral treatment.

 Joint and musculoskeletal health: This is the connection most often overlooked.
 Cortisol is directly catabolic to connective tissue — it slows collagen synthesis and reduces the quality of cartilage repair processes.
 In a dog already predisposed to joint conditions, chronic anxiety can meaningfully accelerate musculoskeletal deterioration.
 This is particularly relevant for older dogs managing joint conditions alongside anxiety — the two are not isolated problems.
 For a deeper look at the joint health dimension, senior dog joint care covers how to support aging dogs managing multiple stressors.